lalabird872/hello-world/README.md

 # hello-world
 first respository
 This is a test file.
-Currenlty watching avatar the last airbender.
+Currently watching avatar the last airbender.